secured lock Secured with SHA-256 Encryption

 What are the auto insurance laws in Minnesota?

-According to the National Association Of Insurance Commissioners, state laws define the type of tort law applicable, the minimum liability insurance required, and the system used for approval of insurer rates.
+According to the National Association of Insurance Commissioners, state laws dictate the type of tort law, minimum liability insurance requirements, and the system for approving insurer rates.

-Minnesota follows the no-fault system and ‘File and Use’ rate filing law.
-File and Use law means that insurer can file auto forms, rules, and rates without review.
-Let us now look at the specific laws and rules applicable in the North Star State.
+In Minnesota, the no-fault system and the ‘File and Use’ rate filing law apply.
+Insurers can submit auto forms, rules, and rates without prior review.
+To help you better navigate the legal landscape and find cheap auto insurance in Minnesota, let’s explore the laws and regulations specific to the North Star State.

 What are the windshield coverage laws in Minnesota?

-Auto insurance companies in Minnesota are required to offer optional full glass coverage with zero deductible.
-If you opt for the coverage, you can get your damaged windshield repaired or replaced at no cost.
+Minnesota car insurance companies must offer optional full-glass coverage with no deductible.
+This means you can have your damaged windshield repaired or replaced at no cost if you choose this coverage.

 Enter your ZIP code below to compare auto insurance rates.